robinmanuelthiel/iotworkshop/07 Receiving values/README.md

 ## 2. Add necessary 3rd party libraries
 As the [GHI FEZ Hat](https://www.ghielectronics.com/catalog/product/500) is from a third-party vendor, its functionality and bits are not included into Windows 10 IoT Core be default, of course.
 Fortunately, GHI provides an [official library](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/) for working with the FEZ Hat on Windows via NuGet.
 NuGet is a package management system that comes with Visual Studio and is very popular in the .NET community.

-To add this library to your project via NuGet, rightclick on the ***References*** folder of your project in Visual Studio and select ***Manage NuGet Packages...*** to open the NuGet package manager for your project.
+To add this library to your project via NuGet, right click on the ***References*** folder of your project in Visual Studio and select ***Manage NuGet Packages...*** to open the NuGet package manager for your project.

 Head over to the ***Browse*** tab and search for "`FEZHat`".
 The `GHIElectronics.UWP.Shields.FEZHAT` package should appear in the results list.
 Select the package and hit the ***Install*** button on the right to add it to the project.

 ![Visual Studio 2015 add NuGet package](../Misc/vsaddnuget.png)

-> **Hint:** If you know the excact name of a package, like we do from the [NuGet webiste](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/), you could also open the Package Manager Console in Visual Studio and simply type this to add the package via console:
+> **Hint:** If you know the exact name of a package, like we do from the [NuGet webiste](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/), you could also open the Package Manager Console in Visual Studio and simply type this to add the package via console:
 ```
 PM> Install-Package GHIElectronics.UWP.Shields.FEZHAT
 ```

 ## 3. Initialize the FEZ Hat
 Now that all the needed bits are available, we can start coding.
 Navigate to the `MainPage.xaml.cs` file as this is the common entry point for most UWP applications and reference the recently added library below the other `using` statments at the top.

 ```csharp
 using GHIElectronics.UWP.Shields;
 ```

-Now we can use types like `FEZHAT` that we need to communicate with the FEZ Hat attachement on the Raspberry Pi.
+Now we can use types like `FEZHAT` that we need to communicate with the FEZ Hat attachment on the Raspberry Pi.
 So let's add declare a variable for it above the `MainPage()` constructor.

 ```csharp
 private FEZHAT fezHat;